My Approach to Helping

 More Info About My Practice

 If you are seeking someone who will listen, who will hold space for you and support you, please reach out to me by clicking to my website to learn more and conveniently schedule online.
 I offer evening appointments and online counseling as I recognize making the time for yourself can be challenging.

 How My Own Struggles Made Me a Better Therapist

-We all have patterns of interacting in relationships, and we all have our own painful stories that can haunt our best efforts to create a life that feels worthy of living.
+We all have patterns of interacting in relationships, and we all have our own painful stories that can stall our best efforts to create a life that feels full and meaningful.
 Many of my clients who come to me have stories similar to mine - stories of rejection and loss, of pain and despair, moments when the darkness is so pervasive that it can feel like all hope is lost.

 I view my role as therapist as a calling.
 It is my story that called me to do this work.
 It is my own journey of pain, discovery, and healing that drives me each day to sit with another human being and join them in the darkness so that together we can find the light.
 Through my own therapeutic work, I have learned the transformational power of vulnerability, and aspire to greet each day with courage, compassion, and curiosity.
 I live by a professional standard that I will never ask my clients to do something I am not willing to do or have not done myself.
 And, I also have the spiritual belief that every person who finds me has something of value to teach me through their own experience.

 Therapy is the gift that keeps on giving.
 Our capacity for pain is only measured by our capacity for joy.
 I recognize that taking the step in coming to therapy can feel terrifying, but I share my experience with you in the hopes that my own vulnerability demonstrates that healing is possible; hope is real; change can happen - you are more than the sum of your painful experiences.